moodlebox/moodlebox.net/content/en/help/what-is-the-moodlebox.md

 ### The MoodleBox project

 The MoodleBox project is a free (as in speech and in beer) project.
-The idea of MoodleBox arose in spring 2016 in a forum discussion [in the french community of Moodle][4], when discussing about the construction of a [Moodle platform on a local computer][5], to provide an LMS in regions without any network infrastructure.
+The idea of MoodleBox arose between january 2015 and spring 2016 in some forum discussions [in the french community of Moodle][4], when discussing about the construction of a [Moodle platform in a little box][12] or [on a local computer][5], to provide an LMS in regions without any network infrastructure.
 The [idea quickly emerged][6] to build it with a Raspberry Pi 3, and to make it accessible via Wi-Fi.
 Thanks to the perseverance of [Christian Westphal][7], a [first proof of concept][8] was proposed.

 The MoodleBox project is made by [Nicolas Martignoni][9] on his spare time.